ExSidius/OpenWebsite/README.md

 `python open_site.py firefox facebook netflix youtube`

+Also note that the command for your default browser if `def`, as in -

+`python open_site.py def pizzahut`

 ## What else can I do with this marvellous script?
-Why!
-The world is your oyster!
+Why, the world is your oyster!
 Given that this script is open-source, you can manipulate it as you will.

 It's not a particularly complicated bit of Python code, and it's fairly clear how you can modify the code to use less inputs, to have more macros (It currently only has `mail` going to GMail, and `calendar` going to Google Calendars).

 Enjoy!

-##- Mukul Ram
+## - Mukul Ram